jorqueraian/Automating-Math160/README.md

 5) Open `create_quiz.py` and update all variable in the bottom of the file and then run the file

 ## Gradescope to Canvas How to
 1) There is a lot of points of failure in these scripts.
-So before running update all necessary files: re-download `canvas_students.csv` from canvas (For the time being this file should be saved in the parent directory), re-sync Canvas roster on Gradescope.
+So before running update all necessary files: re-download `canvas_roster.csv` from [canvas](https://teacherscollege.screenstepslive.com/a/1286286-download-a-student-roster-in-canvas) (For the time being this file should be saved in the parent directory), re-sync Canvas roster on Gradescope.
 Update `config.yaml` (DO NOT COMMIT THIS UPDATED FILE TO GITHIB) and this file should be saved in the `Gradescope` directory.
 2) Fill out the `GradescopeConfig.py` file.
 This should also walk you through all other set up instructions.
 3) You can run either the `GradescopeConfig.py` or the `ExportFromGradescope.py` files.
 The script may give outputs relating to mistake in the rubric scores.
 4) output files will be save in the specified output directory, defaults to `Gradescope/output/`